Joe-Edwards/thumbnailer/README.md

 ### Known Issues

 * Does not support interlacing
-* The deflate/inflate stages (taken from akka-http) seem to get upset at some images - unclear why.
+* The deflate/inflate stages (taken from akka-http) seem to get upset at some images - reasons unclear
+  * Seems to happen more with large images, but that may just be because there's more to go wrong
+  * It could be a problem with the de-chunking process or a bug in akka (or I have a lot of corrupt images).
 * Likely to be horribly inefficient.
 It uses a `ByteBuffer` for particularly intensive operations, but the streams have significant overhead.
+* The web app behaves quite poorly on failure - as it's all streamed if there's a failure it just times out.